Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 The Benefits of Eating Plant-Based

 For the most part, I base my meal planning on plant-based nutrition.
-Emphasizing whole, unprocessed plant-based meals offers an abundance of nutrients that promote optimum health over our health span.
+Emphasizing whole, unprocessed plant-based meals provides an abundance of nutrients that promote optimal health throughout our lifespan.
 This approach emphasizes the variety of tastes and textures that plant foods offer rather than only focusing on exclusion.

 This creamy vegan squash soup creates a lovely blend of aromas by combining rich herbs and spices with the creamy texture of potatoes and squash.
 It really leaves you feeling full after eating it.